 The Department of Communities (Communities) owns a 13.7-hectare site in Kiara that is planned to feature two thriving residential developments, designed in harmony with the site’s cultural heritage and natural environment, with a range of modern housing options that are well connected to nearby services and amenity.

 In 2017, a Local Structure Plan for the Lot 9000 Bottlebrush Drive site was approved by the City of Swan and WA Planning Commission.
-Refer to the 2017 LSP site map here.

-In 2019, Communities commenced work on the first residential development and is now seeking to prepare a Local Structure Plan amendment to redesign the subdivision and development of the remaining land to improve residential-design and environmental outcomes.
+In 2019, Communities commenced work on the first residential development and is now seeking to prepare a new Local Structure Plan to redesign the subdivision and development of the remaining land to improve residential-design and environmental outcomes.
 More than 30 per cent of the site (4.1ha) will continue to be allocated as public open space, with a majority of this being preserved as bushland.
 A high school site is no longer proposed.

 Further information about each development is outlined below.